Are you a bearded dragon owner who wants to learn all they can about their pet?

 Behavior Seen With Head-Bobbing

-A helpful hint, besides the speed of the head-bobbing, is the behaviors along with it.
+Besides the speed of the head-bobbing, a helpful hint is the behaviors along with it.

-These behaviors are often tell-tale signs as to which type of head-bobbing is happening.
+These behaviors are often tell-tale signs of which type of head-bobbing is happening.

-When a bearded dragon lifts its arm and waves one of them, this dragon is submitting to the larger beardy’s dominance.
+When a bearded dragon lifts its arm and waves one of them, this dragon submits to the larger beardy’s dominance.

 During mating season, this arm-waving is seen by females being propositioned by a male.

-Otherwise, the arm-waving means the reptile gives dominance to the challenging male.
+Otherwise, arm-waving means the reptile gives dominance to the challenging male.

 When you see beard-puffing, this is often a sign of challenge among bearded dragons, especially males.

-Beard-puffing can also be a defensive mechanism against larger predators, but when paired with head-bobbing, it’s more of a challenge.
+Beard-puffing can also be a defensive mechanism against larger predators, but it’s more of a challenge when paired with head-bobbing.